lorenzo-stoakes/linux-mm-notes/fundamentals.md

 Some makeshift type safety is enforced by wrapping each of these types in a struct via e.g. `typedef struct { pgdval_t pgd; } pgd_t`.

+The page table structures vary depending on whether [Intel 5-level paging][ref0] is enabled.

 ## Page table levels

 | Level | Type | Count | Shift | Description |